 Seasonality captures the regular fluctuations or patterns that occur at specific regular intervals, such as daily, weekly, monthly, or yearly.
 This is especially common in data related to weather, retail sales, and energy consumption, where the time of year significantly influences the data.
 Sometimes such seasonal variations can be at irregular intervals.
 These irregular intervals are referred as cyclical variations rather than seasonality.

 Stationarity is another characteristic of time series data where statistical properties such as mean, variance, and autocorrelation are constant over time.
-Many time series models assume that the data is stationary, or they involve transforming the data to achieve stationarity.
+Many time series models assume that the data is stationary or attempt to transform the data to achieve stationarity.
 The random variation in the data that cannot be attributed to trend, seasonality, or cycles may be considered as noise.
 Noise is inherently stochastic and unpredictable, often referred to as the “error” or “residual” part of a time series.